geoblacklight/geoblacklight/CONTRIBUTING.md

     - Explain the actual behavior
     - Provide steps to reproduce the actual behavior

-## Contributing code or documentation
+## Contributing to the codebase
-GeoBlacklight welcomes code and documentation contributions.
+GeoBlacklight welcomes code contributions.
 You do *not* need to be a "GeoBlacklight Committer" to contribute code or documentation.
 We follow the [pull request](https://help.github.com/articles/using-pull-requests/) model for contributing on GitHub.
 GeoBlacklight uses a suite of tests to express its features and protect from bugs :bug:.

-When proposing major new features or changes that may introduce an API or schema change, please make sure to communicate with the [community](http://geoblacklight.org/connect) so the full implications are understood.
+When proposing major new features or changes that may introduce an API or schema change, please make sure to communicate with the [community](https://geoblacklight.org/community/) so the full implications are understood.
 Likely there are ways to introduce these changes in a backwards compatible way that others may be able to help with.

 To contribute to our website or documentation pages, see the [GeoBlacklight Website Contribution Guide](https://github.com/geoblacklight/geoblacklight.github.io/blob/main/CONTRIBUTING.md).